 If you feel more aches and pains at night, you may have exercised too much during the day.
 Do not overdo it.

 For some people, physiotherapy and pain medicines are not enough.
 Depending on your general health and your specific disability, your doctor may suggest surgery and referral to an orthopedic surgeon after carefully weighing risks and benefits.
 Five common types of surgery are:

 Larger joints can often be partially or completely replaced.
 The most common joint replacement surgeries are for the knee and hip.
-Joint replacement relieves pain and can let you move easily again.
+Joint replacement relieves pain and can let you move easily again; the improvement generally lasts for 10 to 15 years.
 If your pain is keeping you up at night or preventing you from taking even a short stroll, surgery may be what you need.

 Having a joint replaced is major surgery.
-You must be in good enough health to withstand the operation and undergo a few weeks or months of physiotherapy afterwards, usually – at least partly – in a rehabilitation facility.
+Age alone does not determine eligibility—excellent results can be achieved even in patients over 80 years old who are in good enough health to withstand the operation and undergo a few weeks or months of physiotherapy afterwards, often in a rehabilitation facility and continuing as an outpatient.
+Sometimes therapy will be done in your home.
 Exercising as well as you can before the surgery will strengthen your muscles and help ensure a speedier rehabilitation and recovery.

 Arthroscopic Knee Surgery

 In some cases, knee disabilities like locking, swelling, weakness, and pain are the result of damaged cartilage in the joint.
 A relatively simple day procedure with minimal anesthesia and home rehabilitation may be all that you need.
 In an arthroscopic procedure, only a couple of tiny incisions are necessary and the surgical instruments, with a camera, are threaded into the knee with virtually no damage to nearby tissues.

 Rotator Cuff or Frozen Shoulder Repair